secureflag/actions/.github/actions/advisory_training_check/README.md

   - Read the commits messages
   - Create a comment in a Pull Request
 - `api_endpoint`: SecureFlag API endpoint URL.
 - `api_token`: (Required) API token to authenticate with SecureFlag.
+Store all sensitive values as GitHub Secrets in your repository or organization.

 ### Set Branch Protection rule to enforce blocking of the Pull Request
-Repo Settings
+- Repo Settings
--> Branches
+- Branches
--> Add Branch protection rule
+- Add Branch protection rule
-  -> Set branch name pattern (eg. "main")
+  - Set branch name pattern (eg. "main")
-  -> Select "Require status checks to pass before merging".
+  - Select "Require status checks to pass before merging".
-  -> Select "Require branches to be up to date before merging" -> Below that, set "security-approval" as Status Check -> Save
+  - Select "Require branches to be up to date before merging"

-Store all sensitive values as GitHub Secrets in your repository or organization.
+  - Below that, set "security-approval" as Status Check
+- Save